Reine-class patrol vessel

 The Reine-class patrol vessel is a modified version of the Nornen-class patrol vessels.
 It is a Norwegian inshore patrol vessel designed for the specific needs of the Norwegian Sea Home Guard.
 It has the capacity to carry smaller patrol vessels and containers on board.
 The class is operated by the Royal Norwegian Navy, but also used as a platform for Home Guard training.

 Design

 The Reine class consists of two vessels of the ST-610 L design by Skipsteknisk AS, built at the Gryfia shipyard in Szczecin, Poland.
 The vessels were ordered in 2007 and delivered in 2010 and 2011.
 The class constituted a new capacity for the Norwegian Sea Home Guard and was the first larger modern purpose built vessels in the fleet.
 They greatly expand the capacity of the smaller patrol crafts of the Hårek and Gyda classes.

 Ships in class

 The vessels of the Reine class are named after Norwegian kings.
-The Norwegian prefix for the vessels were originally SHV short for Sjøheimevernet or "Sea Home Guard", but later changed as they were transferred to the navy.
+The Norwegian prefix for the vessels were originally SHV short for Sjøheimevernet or "Sea Home Guard", but it was later changed, as they were transferred to the Norwegian Navy.